thomasbuchersw/teko_robotik/README.md

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

 ## 9. Other users / To Dos
 GitHub supports many extras in Markdown that help you reference and link to people.
-If you ever want to direct a comment at someone, you can prefix their name with an @ symbol: Hey @
+If you ever want to direct a comment at someone, you can prefix their name with an @ symbol: Hey
 @jordijaques — love your sweater!

 But I have to admit, tasks lists are my favorite:

 - [x] This is a complete item
 - [ ] This is an incomplete item

+## 10. Link Files
+You can link files of the repo easily with a [a relative link](test.txt).